nizarf-cfai/agent-2.8/system_prompts/side_agent_parser.md

 - ONLY if the user explicitly says "EASL" OR "guideline".

 create_schedule
-- Used when the user asks to arrange schedule, plan, book investigations or tests.
+- Used when the user explicitly asks to arrange schedule, plan, book investigations or tests.
 - Examples: "schedule", "create schedule", "book".

 send_notification